tltxyyy/Sales-Performance-Dashboard-with-Excel/README.md

 * Format
   * Month-to-Date: Shows data from the beginning of selected month up to the current date or last day of selected month, whichever earlier.
   * Year-to-Date: Shows data from the beginning of  selected year up to the current date or last day of selected year, whichever earlier.

+#### Methodology
+The cornerstone of this approach was leveraging the SUMIFS formula, which allowed for dynamic and targeted data aggregation based on specified criteria.
+To facilitate the use of SUMIFS, data was strategically organised from various sources into a coherent and standardized format.

 #### 1. Main table showing aggregated sales